MLKinnear/Under-Construction/README.md

 A full-stack web application built with React, Express, and MongoDB for managing your client information, work orders, and worker tasks.
 It features user authentication, protected routes, and a modern UI styled with Tailwind CSS.
 This functional work order and task system helps your startup company stay organized.
 A built-in notes feature lets managers organize and communicate directly with workers via their dashboards.

 https://underconstruction-client.onrender.com
+**Warning** The free instance will spin down with inactivity, which can delay initial requests by 50 seconds or more.

 ## 🚀 Features